The Springfield Echelon - Just Another Striker Fired Polymer Framed Pistol or Something Special?

 What makes the Springfield Echelon's optics mounting system unique?

-How does the Springfield Echelon's modularity compare to other pistols?
+How does the Springfield Echelon's trigger compare to other pistols?

-What is the trigger pull weight and feel of the Springfield Echelon?
+What is the significance of the Central Operating Group (COG) in the Springfield Echelon?

 Related News